MinhHuong/Programmation_backup/AP3.0/Java/BudgetManagement/others/readme.txt

+- Create the corresponding panel for other types of data (DataFlux, DataEco)

 - REMEMBER : when using Database Simulator, I don't really have to write real shit, all I need is just some codes to make it work, and to understand the principle.
 - ANOTHER  : without real Database, I use object and vector to save traces, but when I apply a database, I just have to save SQL INSTRUCTIONS, such as
 "insert ... to..."'